vmware-nsx/demos-by-use-case/README.md

 Title | Description | Link
 ---|---|---
 Showcasing NSX-T and vSphere with Tanzu  | This demo covers deploying an app on vSphere with Kubernetes, both on a supervisor cluster and a Tanzu Kubernetes Guest Cluster, and how NSX provides networking services.| https://youtu.be/vwaT0583v6E
+Showcase connectivity between standalone Antrea cluster and NSX-T  | This demo showcases the connectivity between an NSX-T infrastructure and a standard Kubernetes cluster with Antrea as the CNI. | https://youtu.be/0oVrOA38Ijk